Emma Caulfield: How The Buffy Star Joined The MCU

 It’s not all acting for Emma Caulfield.
 She had a hand in developing a graphic novel.
 In 2012, Caulfield co-wrote with Camilla Outzen Rantsen the story of Contropussy, a cat with an itch that needs scratching.
 It is most definitely adult-oriented, but you wouldn’t come to expect anything else from Emma Caulfield.

-As an actress Emma Caulfield went on to star in many more TV series and movies and quite frankly, it’s sort of a surprise she hasn’t made a bigger name for herself.
+As an actress, Emma Caulfield went on to star in many more TV series and movies, and quite frankly, it’s sort of a surprise she hasn’t made a bigger name for herself.
 She has appeared in TV series such as Life Unexpected, Gigantic, and Royal Pains.
 She played the Blind Witch on Once Upon a Time, and also appeared in the TV series Fantasy Hospital.

 On the feature film side, Caulfield has been seen in Why Am I Doing This?, TiMER, Removal, and Telling of the Shoes.

-EMMA CAULFIELD NOW
+EMMA CAULFIELD IS ON INSTAGRAM

-Now 47-years-old, Emma Caulfield goes by Emma Caulfield Ford after marrying Mark Leslie Ford in 2017.
+Now 47 years old, Emma Caulfield goes by Emma Caulfield Ford after marrying Mark Leslie Ford in 2017.
 The couple have a child together, Knightley Lake Ford, born in 2016.